Skip to content

 Reputational damage

-Negative publicity, customer churn, and a damaged brand image can result in long-term consequences for the organization’s success and viability.
+Negative publicity, client churn, and a damaged brand image can result in long-term consequences for the organization’s success and viability.

 Employee productivity and morale